Great crested flycatcher

 Appearance

-The great crested flycatcher does not display sexual dimorphism.
-All adults are brownish on the upperparts with yellow underparts; they have a long rusty brown tail and a bushy crest.
+Adult Great crested flycatchers are brownish on the upperparts with yellow underparts.
+They have a long rusty brown tail and a bushy crest.
 Their throat and breast are grey.
+The males and the females of this species are similar in appearance.

 Distribution